gkjohnson/threejs-model-loader/README.md

 # threejs-model-loader

-THREE.js Model Loader for delegating to the appropriate geometry loader.
+THREE.js Model Loader for delegating to the appropriate geometry loader and caches the loaded geometry for fast subsequent loads.
 Uses the file's extension to determine which THREE geometry loader to use.

 ## Use